JuergenGutsch/blog/_source/_posts/2018-10-08-customizing-aspnetcore-06-middlewares.md

 - Middlewares
 ---

 Wow, it is already the sixth part of this series.
 In this post I'm going to write about middlewares and how you can use them to customize your app a little more.
-I quickly go threw the basics about middlewares and than I'll write about some specials ...[todo]
+I quickly go threw the basics about middlewares and than I'll write about some more specials things you can do with middlewares.

 ## The series topics